 Because so much of recruiting happens before you are invited in for an interview, creating a presence on professional social media tools, such as Linkedin, is crucial.
 And considering that approximately 90% of recruiters use LinkedIn as their primary search tool, this is not to be taken lightly.

 As a professional searching for a new job, you need to not only present on LinkedIn, but you also need to be using it to your full advantage.

-You could miss out on a lot of opportunities by neglecting your online professional presence.
+You could miss out on a lot of opportunities by neglecting your online professional presence as job seekers.

-If you’re wondering how exactly you can position yourself on Linkedin to be successful, start with these tips:
+If you’re wondering how exactly you can position yourself on Linkedin to be successful, start with these tips as job seekers:

 - Complete your LinkedIn profile fully, including industry-specific keywords that recruiters will be searching for